rmbeddor14/rachelbeddorresume/README.md

 - Attending events 2-3x a week covering topics like RAG, Computer Vision, Recommendation Algorithms etc
 - Participated in two AGI House Hackathons: one focused on RAG in June ([github repo](https://github.com/rmbeddor14/CRM-optimizer-agihouse-0629-hackathon)) and another on AI Agents in August ([github repo](https://github.com/sakomws/love))
-- Joined the executive council for the Georgia Tech Bay Area Alumni Network
+- Became co-president of the Georgia Tech Bay Area Alumni Network - planning & marketing events to gather our local GT community
 - Completed Andrej Karpathy's "Zero to Hero" ML course, collaborating with a group of professionals through an in-person study group.

 ### ✨ CelerData (StarRocks)